catalinred/catalinred.github.com/_posts/2011-03-01-inset-box-shadow-behavior-on-chrome-beta.markdown

 <!-- more -->

-Following [Atul](/how-to-create-a-cool-and-usable-css3-search-box/comment-page-1#comment-18245)'s comment, I made a quick "investigation" and here is what I noticed.
+Following one of my reader's comment on [how to create a CSS3 search box](/how-to-create-a-cool-and-usable-css3-search-box/), I made a quick investigation and here is what I noticed.

 After downloading the latest [Chrome beta version](http://www.google.com/landing/chrome/beta/) (10.0.648.119 in this case), I've also noticed that my search box example (now updated) doesn't looks well neither on this version (as it should look).

 ## The normal behavior